BastienFaivre/katacoda-scenarios/scenario/step3.md

 Note: `ubuntu-latest` means Ubuntu 20.04.

 Now commit and push this change and you should see a small improvement (few seconds) in execution time.

+Note: to avoid an unexpected behaviour, run the workflow 2-3 times to get an average value.